A man stands with folded arms in a modern, bright office with large windows.

 What is a vested benefits foundation?

-A vested benefits foundation temporarily manages pension assets from the 2nd pillar for persons who leave an employment relationship and do not immediately start a new one.
-The Vested Benefits Foundation ensures that the pension assets continue to be invested securely and with an appropriate return.
-The funds are exempt from income tax until they are withdrawn.
+A vested benefits foundation temporarily manages pension assets from the 2nd pillar for people who leave an employment relationship and do not immediately start a new one.
+The vested benefits foundation ensures that the pension assets continue to be invested securely and with an appropriate return.
+Your 2nd pillar pension assets from the vested benefits custody account are invested with the Zurich Invest Vested Benefits Foundation.
+The assets are exempt from wealth tax until they are withdrawn.
 And in the event of the insured person's death, the vested benefits foundation pays benefits to the surviving dependents.

 Further services and products